Hot topics

 Companies in the Android ecosystem scrambled to react after Apple added satellite messaging features to the iPhone 14 models.
 Some of the alternatives are still live, others were killed before even launching.
 Satellite communications on Android, however, all share the same issue: Each requires its own app, making them not interoperable.

 Android 15 aims to change that by adding native support for satellite connectivity.
 Apps will be able to check if the device is outside traditional cellular coverage but connected to a satellite.
-And message apps—including RCS—will be able to switch to NTN (non-terrestrial network, aka satellite) connections to send or receive messages.
+Message apps—including RCS—will be able to switch to NTN (non-terrestrial network, aka satellite) connections to send or receive messages.

 Bluetooth Quick Settings changes

-The Bluetooth Quick Settings button on the Android 15 preview now works slightly different from previous versions.
+The Bluetooth Quick Settings button on the Android 15 preview now works slightly differently from previous versions.
 Instead of turning BT on/off, or serving as a long-press shortcut to the Bluetooth settings screen, tapping the button now opens a small popup with the main options.
 This is similar to how the Internet button works for Wi-Fi and mobile data.

 Android 15 screenshots showing the new Bluetooth quick settings